 Level 1: 16-24 lines OR 1-2 min.

 Level 2: 20-32 lines OR 1.5-2.5 min.

 Levels 3, 4 & Adv: 24-46 lines OR 2-3 min.

 The selection must be by a German-speaking author, i.e., originally published in German.
 It may not be a translation from a non-German speaking author, even if it has been published, but it may be by a non-German who writes in German, e.g., Kishon.
 Poems may be edited to fit time or line limits.
 Poetry Memory is dramatic interpretation, but without costumes and props.
 The contestant may use one chair and may move during the presentation.
-The title of the selection and the author must be listed along with the name of the student performing it on the alphabetical student list at the time of registration.
 At least two copies of the selection must be presented to the judges at the contest.
 Poetry Memory selections may not be used as Poetry Reading selections or vice versa by the same person.

-Poetry and Prose Reading: (Digital Submission Events)
+Poetry and Prose Reading: (Virtual Events)